Hair and Beauty

 The department has had a fantastic success rate with 100% of students achieving a pass or higher in the course since it started.
 The quality of marking and feedback in Hair and Beauty is excellent and this was highlighted in the recent OFSTED inspection.
 Teaching and learning in the department is good with outstanding features.
 Lesson observations and learning walks confirm this.

-There is close monitoring of student progress and detailed intervention tracking systems are in place, which all supports the outcomes that students achieve.
+There is close monitoring of student progress and detailed intervention tracking systems are in place, which all support the outcomes that students achieve.

 Students’ Views and Attitudes